tiffehr/collaboration-capstone/docs/README.md

 #### [C] Culture:

 - [x] **Small**, plus
+- [ ] Shared values, particularly for accountability or solutions reporting projects
 - [ ] Follow-up & maintenance plan (and its own responsibilities-matrix plan)
 - [ ] Team meeting candence, for staff beyond reporters
 - [ ] Coding standards and agreements (where applicable)